-\See (d-1)(v) below for jurisdiction ratione temporis.
+\See (d-1)(ii) below for jurisdiction ratione temporis.

-(xiv) Fakes v.
+(viii) Saba Fakes v.
 Turkey, ICSID Case No. ARB/07/20, Netherlands-Turkey BIT, Award, July 14, 2010.

-The notion of "investment" cannot be defined simply through reference to the parties' consent; the objective definition of "investment" must be contemplated within the framework of the ICSID

-Convention.
-The requirements for the constitution of "investment" are: (i) a contribution, (ii) a certain duration, and (iii) an element of risk.
+The notion of "investment" cannot be defined simply through reference to the parties' consent; the objective definition of "investment" must be contemplated within the framework of the ICSID Convention.
+The requirements for the criteria of "investment" are: (i) a contribution, (ii) a certain duration, and (iii) an element of risk.